 I like to think about how to tell better stories.

-And the best part: Neither of these techniques should take you more than 15 minutes to try.
+And the best part: Neither of these three techniques should take you more than 15 minutes to try for yourself.

 Jay Connor of Working Differently gives this example of a plot for Finding Nemo: